Albany 74 Excellent

 Real estate represents the most substantial investment for homebuyers, constituting their most valuable asset.
 Renters, on the other hand, typically see their monthly rent as their most significant expense.
 The Albany market earns a high score in the housing category, surpassing the national average in factors like home and rental affordability and appreciation rates.
 This robust real estate market not only benefits individual homeowners and renters but also spurs vigorous local economic activity and job growth, solidifying its significance in driving the region's prosperity and financial well-being.

-Being close to public transit, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Albany.
-Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Albany are affordable.
-The median home price for Albany homes is $161,500, which is 15.7% lower than the Minnesota average.
-If we take a closer look at the affordability of homes in Albany, we’ll see that the home price to income ratio is 2.5, which is 16.7% lower than the Minnesota average.
+Assuming that Albany meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Albany.
+Everything else becomes a lot less important if it turns out that home prices in Albany are simply unattainable.
+The median home price for Albany homes is $284,702, which is 16% lower than the Minnesota average.
+If we take a closer look at the affordability of homes in Albany, we’ll see that the home price to income ratio is 2.9, which is 21.6% lower than the Minnesota average.

 Best Places to Live in and Around Albany